 This was more than 15 years ago.
 I don't remember much, except that New Mode and Slime told many stories from meetings like STNICCC.
 We hadn't been to any of these meetings before we joined Delta Force.
 At some point during the visit, New Mode must have inserted his hidden picture in the Musical Wonder 1991 which can only be accessed by pressing a special key.
 Revenge! ;)

-9. Some groupnames have clear roots, but why did you call a one-man- group 'The Hijackers' ?
-Any plans in that directions ;-)?
+9) Some groupnames have clear roots, but why did you call a one-man- group 'The Hijackers' ?
+Any plans in that direction ;-)?

-10. The Union was spread all over Europe.
-Who has coordinated the work or have the subcrews mostly worked for themselves?
+10) The Union was spread all over Europe.
+Who coordinated the work or have the subcrews mostly worked for themselves?

 I can't really tell because when we joined the Union, the ST scene was already dying.
 I believe there was some collaboration going on for the Union Demo but otherwise most groups just worked alone.